simpleledger/simpleledger.github.io/docs/guides/create-slp-faucet.md

-# Guide to create your own SLP Faucet
+# Create your own SLP Faucet

 Anyone can create their own SLP token on the Bitcoin Cash blockchain using an SLP wallet or Memo.cash but how can you distribute all your tokens?
 One way is to set up an SLP Faucet specifically for your token.
 In order to do this, you’ll need a few things: